remla25-team6/model-training/README.md

 The training pipeline performs the following steps:

+1. Downloads the dataset in `.tsv` from the sentiment-analysis repo in `get_data.py`.
-1. Loads a labelled dataset in `.tsv` format containing restaurant reviews.
+2. Loads the labelled dataset in `.tsv` format containing restaurant reviews.
-2. Preprocesses the data using methods from the `lib-ml` package.
+3. Preprocesses the data using methods from the `lib-ml` package in `preprocess.py`.
-3. Trains a Naive Bayes classifier.
+4. Trains a Naive Bayes classifier in `train.py`.
-4. Saves the trained model locally to `model/model.pkl`.
+5. Saves the trained model locally to `model/model.pkl`.
+6. Evaluates the trained model in `eval.py`.
-5. Publishes a versioned model artifact to **GitHub Releases**.
+7. Publishes a versioned model artifact to **GitHub Releases**.

 ## Training Data
-The dataset is located in the `/data` folder in `.tsv` format and is sourced from:
+The dataset is loaded into the `/data` folder in `.tsv` format and is downloaded (at run-time) from:
 🔗 [https://github.com/proksch/restaurant-sentiment](https://github.com/proksch/restaurant-sentiment)